KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 :7: Add a guide/marker.
 Only here you have the possibility to add multiple guides/markers with an interval.

 :8: Edit a selected guide/marker.
-The same like when you Double-click a guide/marker under point 4 or guides in the :ref:`timeline ruler<timeline_ruler>`.
+The same as double-clicing a guide/marker under point 4 or guides in the :ref:`timeline ruler<timeline_ruler>`.

 :9: Delete a selected guide/marker.